recordingpreservation/nrpf-website/_pages/donor-roll.md

 &nbsp;

-We extend our sincere and profound gratitude to all the donors and supporters who have shown unwavering support and boundless generosity towards our mission.
+The Foundation extends sincere and profound gratitude to all the donors and supporters who have shown support over the years.
 This page acknowledges those who have made significant financial gifts or provided valuable in-kind services.
-These supporters have played key roles in advancing our mission to promote and preserve sound recordings, and in achieving our vision of sharing the sounds and stories of American audio heritage.
+Their generosity has been instrumental in advancing NRPF's mission to promote and preserve sound recordings, and in achieving our vision of sharing the sounds and stories of American audio heritage.